-As 2017 came to a close and 2018 began, several healthcare trends carried over into the new year.
-2017 was a year of many changes and tremendous growth within the healthcare industry.
-Based on some surveys and my own observations I have summarized the continuing and new healthcare trends we should expect to see in the remainder of 2018.
+As 2017 came to a close, several healthcare trends carried over into 2018.
+2017 was a year of tremendous growth within the healthcare industry, but it proved we were only just beginning.
+Based on select surveys and my own observations, I have summarized the new and continuing healthcare trends we should expect to see through the remainder of 2018.

 Artificial Intelligence and Machine Learning

-Artificial Intelligence was a very hot topic in 2017 and we should expect to hear even more about it as machine learning is continuously explored.
-AI is an exceptionally broad topic, and many people are still very skeptical of its use and application, however, it appears to have some real potential in the healthcare industry.
-The survey report, “Top of Mind for Top U.S. Health Systems 2018,” shared the most common areas in which health systems have, or are planning to, implement AI technologies.
+Artificial intelligence was a very hot topic in 2017, and we should expect to hear even more about it as machine learning continues to be explored.
+AI is an exceptionally broad topic, and many people are still skeptical of its use and application.
+However, it appears to have some real potential in the healthcare industry.
+The survey report, “Top of Mind for Top U.S. Health Systems 2018,” shared the most common areas in which health systems have or are planning to implement AI technologies.
 These areas are:

 - Clinical decision support (59 percent)

 - Population health (46 percent)

 - Disease management (42 percent)

 - Readmissions (41 percent)